 The rubber bands are there to move your top teeth and your bottom teeth in relation to each other, so that they sit comfortably together, improving your bite.

 To make sure your treatment proceeds as it should, you must wear your elastic bands full time, as prescribed.
 Otherwise, you’re just stalling your progress!

 4. My teeth have shifted after treatment.
 This means my orthodontist didn’t do a good job.

-Having worn braces in the past doesn’t necessarily mean that you're guaranteed your teeth won’t shift out of position over time.
+Having worn braces in the past doesn’t necessarily mean that your teeth won’t shift out of position over time.

 This is why you have your retainer!
 Just after your orthodontic treatment is complete, you'll wear your retainer full time.
 Once your orthodontist says so, you can move to part-time, but you should always wear your retainer, at least periodically.